-As described in Note 9-Debt, in accordance with the Final Plan, all of the Company's debt that was outstanding as of December 31, 2021 has been repaid or settled and extinguished.
+As described in Note 8-Debt, in accordance with the Final Plan, all of the Company's debt that was outstanding as of December 31, 2021 has been repaid or settled and extinguished.
 The IRC provides that a debtor in a Chapter 11 bankruptcy case may exclude cancellation of debt income ("CODI") from taxable income but must reduce certain of its tax attributes by the amount of any CODI realized as a result of the consummation of a plan of reorganization.
 The amount of CODI realized by a taxpayer is determined based on the fair market value of the consideration received by the creditors in settlement of outstanding indebtedness.
 Upon emergence from Chapter 11 bankruptcy proceedings, CODI may reduce some or all of the amount of prior U.S. tax attributes, which can include net operating losses, general business credits, capital losses, and tax basis in assets.
 The actual reduction in tax attributes occurred effective December 31, 2022.
 The Company's amount of remaining U.S. deferred tax assets, against which a partial valuation exists, will be limited under IRC Section 382 due to the change in control resulting from the Final Plan.
+In 2024, the Company realized intercompany installment income at a US subsidiary.
+This resulted in a taxable income event which utilized a portion of the existing recognized built-in gain ("RBIG") income.

 The Company has evaluated the impact of the reorganization, including the change in control, resulting from its emergence from bankruptcy.
 The post-Emergence Company was able to fully absorb the CODI realized by the pre-Emergence Company in connection with the reorganization as an offset to current year operating losses without impacting its net historical operating losses, general business credits, capital losses, and tax basis in assets.
-The tax attribute limitation rules under IRC Section 382 are subject to favorable modification by items such as recognized built-in gain ("RBIG") income.
-During 2023, the Company recognized \$3.67B of Acceleration Relocation Payments from the FCC which represent RBIG income.
-As a result of this RBIG income inclusion, a material portion of U.S. deferred tax assets consisting of net operating losses and IRC Section 163(j) interest expense will be utilized in tax year 2023.
-For years beyond 2023, it is more likely than not that the Company will not fully realize future income tax benefits related to its remaining U.S. net deferred tax asset based on the IRC Section 382 limitation, historical results, and expected market conditions known on the date of measurement, and the Company has therefore maintained a partial valuation allowance against the remaining U.S. net deferred tax asset.
+The tax attribute limitation rules under IRC Section 382 are subject to favorable modification by items such as RBIG income.
+Subsequent to year-end 2023, the Company received notice that the IRS had agreed to extend the identification period for qualified replacement property, and so the ARP income was not recognized in the 2023 Federal tax return filing.
+The Company has until December of 2027 under its current extension to identify the remaining qualified replacement property to continue to defer the income under section 1033.
+If qualified replacement property is not identified and placed into service and no additional extensions are granted by the IRS, the Company will be required to amend its originally filed tax returns for 2023 to recognize the income and effects of RBIG on its section 382 limitation.
+As a result of this possible RBIG income inclusion, a material portion of U.S. deferred tax assets consisting of net operating losses and IRC Section 163(j) interest expense may be utilized in future years, excluding the portion utilized in 2024 as disclosed above.
+We currently believe it is more likely than not that the Company will recognize further RBIG type income amounts which could favorably impact the Company's ability to realize future income tax benefits related to its remaining U.S. net deferred tax asset based on the IRC Section 382 limitation.
+Historical results and expected market conditions known on the date of measurement result in the Company maintaining a partial valuation allowance against the remaining U.S. net deferred tax asset.
 This is periodically reassessed and could change in the future.